2010 Northumbria Police manhunt: Discovery and death

 On 9 July, a cordon was set up around the National Trust's Cragside estate in the parish of Cartington.
 Northumbria Police reported they had recovered three mobile phones used by Moat in recent days.

 In the early evening of 9 July, residents of Rothbury were told to stay indoors because a major security operation was taking place.
 News agencies reported that an individual resembling Moat had been surrounded by police, and was holding a gun to his head.
 With a 110 yd cordon established on the north bank of the River Coquet, close to a rainwater culvert which runs under the village, police negotiated with the suspect, who was holding a sawn-off shotgun to his neck.
 Food and water were reportedly brought to Moat during the confrontation, and his best friend Tony Laidler was escorted to the scene by authorities in an attempt to persuade him to surrender.

 At one stage former England footballer Paul Gascoigne arrived at the crime scene, claiming to know Moat and offering to bring him "chicken and lager" in an attempt to convince him to surrender; Gascoigne was denied access to the fugitive.
+It was later revealed that Gascoigne had been under the influence of alcohol and drugs.
+It has been rumoured that Gascoigne also wanted to persuade Moat to "go fishing" with him, and that he had mistaken Moat for his "friend".

 At approximately 1:15 am on 10 July, news agencies reported that at least one shot had been fired in the vicinity of the stand-off.
 At 1:34 am, a police spokesman stated that "a shot or shots" had been fired and the suspect had a gunshot wound.
 It was reported by multiple sources that police jumped on the suspect, and that police and an ambulance were seen moving toward the site.
 A statement from Northumbria Police said that no shots were fired by police officers and that the suspect had shot himself; no officers were injured in the stand-off.
 Moat was transferred to an ambulance and taken to Newcastle General Hospital, where he was pronounced dead at 2:20 am, shortly after arrival.